mecha-rm/GDW_Y2-PJT-repos/README.md

 Repository for Bonus Fruit second year game development engine and game.
 The game is named 'Codename: ZERO'.

+Due to the COVID-19 pandemic, GameCon for Winter 2020 was not held.
+It is assumed that some replacement will be held Fall 2020.
+As such, the game will still be worked on to fix problems.

 TEAM: BONUS FRUIT
 - Kennedy Adams	(100632983)
 - Jonah Griffin	(100702748)